frobertpixto/hand-drawn-shapes-dataset/README.md

 Why is it even more difficult?
-When **drawing quickly**, the intent may only be vaguely expressed in the actual drawing:
+When **drawing quickly**, the intent may only be roughly expressed in the actual drawing:
 - An ellipse may not contains a lot of curves.
 - Sides may have different lengths.
 Still the intent must be considered.
 - The intent of a straight line may contain curves.